chaturay/serverless-artillery/README.md

       - subnetId2
 ```

-## Using CSV files to specify variables in your `script.yml`
+## Using Payload/CSV files to inject data in scenarios of your `script.yml`
-- If you want to use CSV files to specify variables in your `script.yml`, you would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets).
-- Please refer to Artillery.io's [doc](https://artillery.io/docs/script-reference/#payload-files) to understand how to customize `script.yml` to use CSV files.
+- For some scenarios it can be useful to pass different information (example, user ID and password, search term) in the requests sent.
+Artillery.io allows you to use payload file to accomplish that.
+Please refer to Artillery.io's [doc](https://artillery.io/docs/script-reference/#payload-files) to understand how to customize `script.yml` to use payload/CSV files.
+- You would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) to use payload files in serverless-artillery.
-- The CSV files should be under the same directory as `serverless.yml`.
+- The payload/CSV files should be under the same directory as `serverless.yml`.
 - You would need to redeploy everytime the CSV file is changed (unlike `script.yml`).
+- If your payload file is too large, you may need to write some custom code (i.e. write a custom processor or modify the serverless-artillery codebase) that will retrieve the data from S3 for you prior to the execution of any load.

 ## Advanced customization use cases
 - You would need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) when you want to make even more customizations to how serverless-artillery works.
 It generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.